subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 ### Sub-Saharan Africa

 Sub-Saharan Africa imports nearly all of its refined petroleum products and a growing share of fertiliser.
-Food inflation was already running at double-digit rates — Nigeria at 17.1%, Angola at 14.8%, Zambia at 10.8%, Ethiopia at 10.1% — before the current crisis, according to FAO projections.{% sidenote "sn-fao" "Visual Capitalist, 'Mapped: Where Food Inflation Will Hit Hardest in 2026,' based on FAO projections across 160 countries.
-Iran itself tops the list at 55.9% projected food inflation — projections made before the conflict." %} The region's food systems are acutely sensitive to both oil prices (via transport and fertiliser costs) and to exchange rates (currencies under pressure depreciate further when oil import bills surge, creating a vicious spiral).
+Food inflation was already running at double-digit rates — Nigeria at 17.1%, Angola at 14.8%, Zambia at 10.8%, Ethiopia at 10.1% — before the current crisis, according to FAO projections.[24](#fn:sn-fao) The region's food systems are acutely sensitive to both oil prices (via transport and fertiliser costs) and to exchange rates (currencies under pressure depreciate further when oil import bills surge, creating a vicious spiral).

-During the 2022 energy shock, the number of people in acute food insecurity in Sub-Saharan Africa rose by 22 million.{% sidenote "sn-food-insecurity" "World Bank / WFP, cited by World Ports Organisation.
-High fuel and food prices have been empirically correlated with mass protests, political violence, and government instability across developing economies." %} The current crisis arrives without meaningful recovery from that episode.
+During the 2022 energy shock, the number of people in acute food insecurity in Sub-Saharan Africa rose by 22 million.[25](#fn:sn-food-insecurity) The current crisis arrives without meaningful recovery from that episode.

 ### South and Southeast Asia